Vegetarian Lunch Box Guide

 Day 5 – Breakfast for lunch!
 (High protein Skyr yogurt + granola + berries + celery sticks).

 These mostly bento-style lunches are great for kids.
-But if your child is more a more adventurous vegetarian eater, I recommend making more salads, soups, casseroles, and grain bowls, with more complex flavors.
+But if your child is a more adventurous vegetarian eater, I recommend making more salads, soups, casseroles, and grain bowls, with more complex flavors.
 Make extra at dinner and then serve up leftovers.

 Leave a Reply